 Wynkoop did sell some property (mostly within Denver City limits) that he owned as he had been one of the founding members of the Denver City Town Company.
 He earned extra and much-needed money tending bar in Charlie Harrison’s Criterion Saloon in Denver beginning in1860.

 ERROR: Wynkoop never earned money as an actor.

 Almost all (if not all) professional actors arrived in Denver as members of acting troupes.
 Usually there might only be one, two, or three professional actors performing in a play.
 The rest of the actors that performed on the Denver stage at this time were “amateurs” and they acted without pay.
 Beginning in late 1859 and extending through 1860 and into pre-Civil War 1861 most of the acting was performed in drinking and gambling houses.
 During the winter months often many of the men had nothing to do as harsh weather prevented mining.
-I believe that Wynkoop went on the stage simply as he wanted to meet and woo Louise Matilda Brown Wakely.
+Wynkoop went on the stage simply as he wanted to meet and woo Louise Matilda Brown Wakely.

-LK comment: Actually I think you should totally drop all references to Wynkoop’s acting career to create additional room for Wynkoop’s relationship and interactions with the Cheyennes.
+LK comment: I think you should totally drop all references to Wynkoop’s acting career to create additional room for Wynkoop’s relationship and interactions with the Cheyennes.